awpala/my-omscs-notes/cs-6290/19-cache-coherence.md

 Another interesting situation arises when, given a dirty block in the right cache, a subsequent write operation is performed by the left cache (i.e., `WR A = 30`, as in the figure shown above).

-In this case, the left cache broadcasts this write operation onto the bus, and the right cache consequently snoops this write operation, updating its cache block accordingly (along with setting the appropriate dirty bit value of `0`, indicating that the write cache is no longer responsible for writing-through to main memory).
+In this case, the left cache broadcasts this write operation onto the bus, and the right cache consequently snoops this write operation, updating its cache block accordingly (along with setting the appropriate dirty bit value of `0`, indicating that the right cache is no longer responsible for writing-through to main memory).
 Furthermore, the left cache (the current "writer") sets its own dirty bit to `1`, thereby assuming responsibility for subsequent write-through to main memory.

 Therefore, many writes can be performed by the caches prior to updating main memory, and the "writing responsibility" can also shift among the caches/cores prior to updating main memory as well.
 Only when the "last writer" finally replaces its own cache block, does the write-through to main memory occur.